PRP Anti Hair Loss Therapy

 PRP is injected into the scalp so that the growth factors can work to create and stimulate new hair follicles and revive existing ones.

-At GMA, we combine the patient’s PRP with a specialized cocktail of vitamin complex and copper peptides to maximize treatment results.
+At GMA in Markham Ontario, we combine the patient’s PRP with a specialized cocktail of vitamin complex and copper peptides to maximize treatment results.

 Benefits of PRP hair treatment: